GalleriaJS/galleria/docs/options/index.rst

         image_crop: true
     });

-.. note:: Themes can add new options and set/modify default values, please check each theme documentation for coverage.
-Custom options for each theme starts with an underscore.

 List of options
 ===============

 - :doc:`autoplay` Sets Galleria to play slidehow when initialized.

 - :doc:`carousel` Toggle the creation of a carousel.